 What’s The Evidence That CBD Relieves Stress And Anxiety?

 The stress-relieving properties of CBD are not just hearsay from the bud-tender at your local dispensary.
-Though research on CBD’s effectiveness is still very much in its infancy, there is growing evidence suggesting that CBD products can help reduce chronically high levels of stress.
+Though research on CBD’s effectiveness is still very much in its infancy, there is growing evidence suggesting that CBD products can possibly reduce chronically high levels of stress.

 But don’t take our word for it, check out these studies published in peer-reviewed journals over the last few years.